We want to make your visit at SASH as smooth as possible

 What To Bring To Your Specialist Appointment

-- Your referral letter – your vet may ask you to bring your pet’s relevant history and a brief summary of the problem (or they may fax or email this to us in advance)
+- Your referral letter – your vet may ask you to bring your pet’s relevant history (to be sent to SASH 12-24 hours prior to your appointment) and a brief summary of the problem (or they may fax or email this to us in advance)